MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-CSAT.md

 ----------- | -------
 Total surveys completed | *[The number of completed customer satisfaction (CSAT) surveys]*

 A blue up and down indicator next the value indicates the positive percent change in that direction.
-A red indicator indicates a negative percent change.
+A red indicator indicates a negative percent change in that direction.

 ## Survey response rate chart

 ![Survey response rate chart](media/ai-csi-response-rate.png)

 The survey response rate chart shows the percentage of customer satisfaction surveys completed during the specified time period, and the percent change over the period.

+A blue up and down indicator next the value indicates the positive percent change in that direction.
+A red indicator indicates a negative percent change in that direction.

 Description | Details
 ----------- | -------